GKalliatakis/diffusion-lighthouse/README.md

 </p>

-**Diffusion Lighthouse** is a living, citation-guided index of the most influential research papers on **Diffusion Models**.

-It helps researchers, students, and practitioners navigate a fast-growing literature by highlighting **impactful work**, using **Google Scholar citation counts** combined with careful human curation.
+**Diffusion Lighthouse** helps researchers, students, and practitioners navigate a fast-growing literature by highlighting **impactful work**, using **Google Scholar citation counts** combined with careful human curation.

-> Like a lighthouse, this project does not chart every wave —
-> it helps you orient toward the most important signals.
+> Like a lighthouse, this project does not chart every wave — it helps you orient toward the most important signals.

 ---